Film and TV drama

 Make a portfolio:

+If you would like to become a DoP, or director or filmmaker, it might be worth creating and updating a portfolio, in the form of a showreel, of your work.
 Get as much experience as you can in photography, both still and moving images.
 Have a passion for making your own short films.
-Look at our advice on how to build a portfolio.
-A portfolio is essential for impressing admissions tutors and people in the film and TV drama industries.
+Look at our advice on how to make a showreel.
+A showreel is essential for impressing admissions tutors and people in the film and TV drama industries.

 Work for an equipment company: